tune2fs

 device=external-journal

-Attach the filesystem to the journal block device
+Attach the file system to the journal block device

 located on external-journal.
 The external journal